 - On the left, click Analytics > Dashboard.

-- Follow the instructions in the upgrade wizard to complete the upgrade.
+- Follow the instructions in the upgrade wizard to accept the Terms and upgrade your property.

 If you own multiple projects, you'll have to complete the upgrade flow for each project.

-- Important: To choose an existing account, you need Editor permissions in the existing Analytics account.
+- Important: To add your upgraded property to an existing account, you need Editor permissions in the existing Google Analytics account.
 Otherwise, you need to create a new account.

-- If you have an existing Google Analytics 4 property with a web data stream, and you’d like your app and web data together in the same Analytics account, you need to link your Google Analytics for Firebase project to the existing account.
+- If you already have a Google Analytics account that has a property with a web data stream, you can add your newly upgraded property to that account so that your app and web data are in the same account.